DeepanshuSarawagi/AWS/8-AWS-DataSync/Overview.md

   - Replicate an Amazon EFS from one AWS region to a different Amazon EFS in a different AWS region for disaster recovery.
   - Replications tasks can be scheduled hourly, daily, weekly.
+  - File permissions and metadata are preserved.
+(NFS POSIX, SMB..)